antiidlecoder/hello-world/README.md

 Hello Coders!

-I'm Joel, i like Photography and Design.
+I'm Joel, I like Photography and Design.
 I once took a picure of a mountain ;o.